 Debt relief for student-loan borrowers

 The Department of Education is beginning a program to help students with debt relief.
-The department is allowing consumers to apply for a program that will cap monthly student loan payments based on income and forgive balances still remaining after 25 years.
+The department is allowing consumers to request a program that will cap monthly student loan payments based on income and forgive balances still remaining after 25 years.
 If students are working in the public service sector, their loans could be forgiven after just 10 years.

 The program is called the IBR (Income-Based Repayment) program.
 It is determined by two things: the person’s income and the amount of his or her loans.
-The Department of Education is setting up a website, www.ibrinfo.org, to answer questions and help borrowers with the application process.
+The Department of Education is setting up a website, www.ibrinfo.org, to answer questions and help borrowers with the request procedure.
 The website should be available and fully functional in coming weeks.
 Lauren Asher, president of the Institute for College Access and Success, stated, “It’s a way to borrow for college without going to the poor house.”

 The beginning of the program

 This new Department of Education program comes from the Education Department’s College Cost Reduction and Access Act of 2007, which authorized a program catering to the incomes of borrowers at FFEL, (Federal Family Education Loan), and Stafford loan levels.
 In this new program, monthly payments are capped at approximately 10% of the borrower’s income and never exceed more than 15% of any annual income above $16,000.
 People earning under $16,000 are not required to make monthly payments.